(revised February 2017)

 - Membership Officer

 Section B. The President shall be appointed from among current or former members of the Board.
 A subcommittee of the Board, called The Nominating Committee, composed of the Immediate Past President, a member of the Board, and a Member-at-Large, shall nominate a current or former member of the Board for the office of President Elect.
 Ratification of the nominated Board member is constituted by securing a majority of votes from the Board.
 The President Elect shall succeed to the office of President.
-The President Elect shall be announced in the fall preceding the election year.
+The President Elect shall be announced in the Spring of even numbered years and shall assume office effective July 1 following the RSA conference.
 The Immediate Past President, President, and President Elect shall all hold such positions for two years.
 They shall sit ex officio as voting members of the Board.

 Section C. The President shall be the presiding officer of the Board and the representative of the Society.
 The President Elect shall assist the President and has responsibility for planning the Society's biennial conference.
 The Immediate Past President is charged with the duty of assisting and advising the President on matters dealing with policy and procedures.